Top tips for teaching practitioners

 The best way to make e-books for FE part of the curriculum is to embed them into teaching and learning from the start of the academic year.
 Embedding hyperlinks to the relevant e-books into VLEs, digital resources and PowerPoints requires upfront preparation.
 However, if you take the time then learners will use the e-books as an integral part of their studies throughout the academic year.

 One way to embed e-books into teaching and learning is by including them in the VLE for your subject area where your reading lists are stored.
 The books can be inserted as links so that your learners can easily locate them with the click of a button.
-If you are unsure about how to do this, ask your LRC Manager or digital leader.
+If you are unsure about how to do this, ask your LRC Manager or librarian.

 Example: Edexcel A Level Chemistry learner Book 1